giubbas/ga-project-4/README.md

 The plan for the frontend was to complete all functionality first and then move on to the style.

-I started with authentication, than the register and the login pages.
+I started with authentication, then the register and the login pages.

-In the image below, the function triggered by the submit button of the "Register" page.
+In the image below, the function is triggered by the submit button of the "Register" page.
 <div>
 <img src="readme-images/front-register.png">
 </div>

-After that I did all functionalities that I made in the backend (GET, POST, UPDATE, DELETE) and I moved on doing the filters component into the recipe index page.
+After that I did all the functionalities that I made in the backend (GET, POST, UPDATE, DELETE) and I moved on doing the filters component into the recipe index page.

 These are some of the functions that allowed me to filter the recipes by the main ingredient and the cooking time.
 <div>